Miguel Luís

-Miguel Mariz Luís (born 27 February 1999) is a Portuguese professional footballer who plays as a midfielder for Polish club Warta Poznań.
+Miguel Mariz Luís (born 27 February 1999) is a Portuguese professional footballer who plays as a midfielder for Super League Greece club Panetolikos.

 Club career

 Sporting CP

 Born in Coimbra, Luís joined Sporting CP's youth ranks at the age of 10, from Académica de Coimbra.
 He made his professional debut in the LigaPro for the reserves on 6 August 2017 on the first day of the season away to S.C.
 Covilhã as a 72nd-minute substitute for Bubacar Djaló, scoring the 2–1 winner in added time.

 On 4 November 2018, under caretaker manager Tiago Fernandes, Luís made his first-team and Primeira Liga debut for the last seconds of a 2–1 away win against C.D.
 Santa Clara.
 Four days later, he made a first start and European bow in a goalless draw at Arsenal in the group stage of the UEFA Europa League.
 On 13 December, in the same competition, he scored a first goal in a 3–0 victory over FC Vorskla Poltava of Ukraine at the Estádio José Alvalade.

-Luís scored his first goal in Portugal's top flight on 3 January 2019, in a 2–1 home defeat of Belenenses SAD.
+Luís scored his first goal in Portugal's top flight on 3 January 2019, in a 2–1 home defeat of B-SAD.